-Are you planning a trip to Paris and considering buying the Paris Explorer Pass?
+Are you planning a trip to Paris and considering buying the GO Paris Explorer Pass?
 Find out if it’s worth the price and whether this sightseeing card is a good fit for your trip!

 Paris is the capitol of France and home to some of the most famous tourist attractions in the world, including the Eiffel Tower, the Opera Garnier, and the Seine River.